Home » Centre for Advanced Training

 How do I join?

 To join CAT, you’ll need to audition first.
-Audition dates will be posted on our events page.
+Find audition information here

 How much does the training cost?